Mastering Notion Tags: A Guide to Effective Tag Usage

 Categorizing Content

 Use tags to classify your content by subject, project, or priority.
-For instance, in a database for blog ideas, you might use tags such as technology, lifestyle, or education to clearly separate topics.
-This categorization simplifies later filtering and search efforts.
+For example, in a blog ideas database, you might use tags such as technology

 Simulating Tag Hierarchies